microsoft/frontend-bootcamp/step2-05/demo/README.md

 #### 1. Organize reducers according to the keys of the state tree object

-Given a state tree shaped like:
+Given a state tree shaped like this:

 ```ts
 {